How Much Is My Website Worth (And How Do I Sell)?

 Importance of History

-Don’t forget to have information on the website’s history ready.
+Don't forget to have information on the website's history ready.
 This actually matters quite a bit.
-If blackhat SEO tactics were used or the traffic history shows a site getting slapped by Google updates repeatedly, that can scare buyers off.
+If blackhat SEO tactics were used or the traffic history shows a site getting slapped by Google updates repeatedly (after you check how much traffic the site gets), that can scare buyers off.

 On the other hand, if the site has a very long history going back years or even more than a decade because there were others who previously owned the domain, that could be very good.
 A long clean history is going to make a website worth more to buyers.